Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chị Ngọc hạnh phúc khi đón con yêu khỏe mạnh sau 3 lần sẩy thai vì mang gene bệnh hiếm - Ảnh: D.LIỄU

-Ms. Ngoc is happy to welcome her healthy baby after 3 miscarriages due to carrying a rare disease gene - Photo: D.LIEU
+Ms. Ngoc is happy to welcome her healthy baby after 3 miscarriages due to carrying a rare gene disease - Photo: D.LIEU

 "All three times I couldn't hear my baby cry.
 The longest pregnancy was 2 months and then my baby left me.
 I fell into depression, blaming myself for not being able to keep the baby.
 Both my husband and I were in despair at that time," Ngoc recalled.

-In 2022, Ms. Ngoc decided to try again and went to the hospital for a check-up.
-At that time, the doctor said that both husband and wife carried the thalassemia gene, which was also the reason why she had three miscarriages.
+In 2022, Ngoc decided to try again and went to the hospital for a check-up.
+At that time, the doctor said that both husband and wife carried the thalassemia gene, which was also the reason why she had had three miscarriages.

 Mr. Dung said that at that time, the doctor advised that there was only a 25% chance of having a child without the gene and that IVF combined with embryo screening could be used to create a healthy embryo.
 At that time, a hope was lit for the couple, but the cost was too high, and the couple did not have enough money.